eifos-git/Technical-Documents/witnesses/setting-up-a-witness-node/cli-wallet-setup.md

 import_key "your_witness_username" xxxx
 ```

+This command returns `true` when succesful.
+To check the keys that have been imported into the wallet you can use the command `dump_private_keys`
+This should show both key pairs.

 ### Upgrade Your Account to Lifetime Membership

 ```text
 upgrade_account your_witness_username true
 ```
+The current (one-time) cost to run this command is 5 PPY.

 ### Create Yourself as a Witness

-Make sure your URL is in quotes.
+Make sure your URL is in quotes and starts with http:// or https://

 {% hint style="warning" %}
 **Note**: Substitute `"url"` with your witness URL.